-Care must be taken so as not to overload or overheat the blower during this procedure.
+Care must be taken not to overload or overheat the blower during this procedure.

 - Isolate the blower from the moist system piping, allowing the blower to intake atmospheric air.
 Operate the blower under a slight load, allowing the blower to heat within safe limits.
-The heat generated by the blower will quickly evaporate residual moisture. - For carpet cleaning applications, after the work is completed, allow the blower to run 3 5 minutes with the suction hose and wand attached.
-The suction hose and wand will provide enough load to the blower to evaporate the moisture quickly.

-- 3. For extended shutdown, inject a small amount of a light lubricating oil such as 3-in-One® or a spray lubricant such as WD-40® into the inlet of the blower just before shutdown (3-in-One and WD-40 are registered trademarks of WD-40 Company).
+The heat generated by the blower will quickly evaporate residual moisture. - 2.
+For carpet cleaning applications, or other applications where a high moisture content within the blower may present, after the work is completed, allow the blower to run 3 5 minutes with the suction hose and wand attached.
+The suction hose and wand will provide enough load to the blower to evaporate the moisture quickly. - 3.
+For extended shutdown, inject a small amount of a light lubricating oil such as 3-in-One® or a spray lubricant such as WD-40® into the inlet of the blower just before shutdown (3-in-One and WD-40 are registered trademarks of WD-40 Company).
 The lubricant will provide an excellent protective coating on the internal surfaces.
 If using a spray lubricant, take care to prevent the applicator tube from getting sucked into the blower.
-The applicator tube will damage the blower, likely to a degree where repair would be required. - If the blower is being taken out of commission for an extended period of time, see Long-Term Storage on page 29.
+The applicator tube will damage the blower, likely to a degree where repair would be required.

+If the blower is being taken out of commission for an extended period of time, see Long-Term Storage on page 29.

-07 MAINTENANCE
+MAINTENANCE